Book Bites

 Red was scared, for herself, and for her family.
 Having to deal with personal finances for the first time is scary.
 Especially if you believe you need a finance degree to figure it out.
 Yes, it's human nature to have a fear of the unknown, but feeling you have to face it alone makes it even worse.
 Red knew that her sister, Black, was there for her, but it wasn't in the "warm and fuzzy" and sympathetic way that Red wanted.

-P.S. – If you were expecting banter between Red and Black, then this Book Bite might surprise you.
+And if you’re expecting banter between Red and Black, then this Book Bite might surprise you …

 We thought it important to acknowledge that although when facing a challenge – financial or otherwise – Black's extremely pragmatic and likes to address it head-on, Red learned that recognizing how you feel about something can be as important as the specifics of the situation.